Logan Tabernacle: Construction

+Architecture

 The building's architectural style is characterized as classically eclectic with elements of Greek, Roman, Gothic and Byzantine styles.
 The edifice was built entirely from local materials.
 The exterior walls are of local quartzite quarried in Green Canyon eight miles to the northeast.
 White limestone was employed for the corners and trimmings and was quarried near Franklin, Idaho some twenty miles to the north.

 Modifications

 Several major modifications were made not long after the building was completed.
 Originally, there were three outside stairways leading to the main floor.
 They were removed and new stairways were rebuilt inside of an entrance enclosure in the late 1880s.
 The stained glass windows in the west façade were installed sometime before 1910.
 In the early 1950s the building was heavily renovated with the original pews being replaced and pine floor was covered with asphalt tiles.
 The interior of the assembly hall was completely redecorated, the walls were painted an unfortunate pale mint green.
 The original hand-stenciled ceiling painting was covered over with acoustical tile, the organ casework of dark-stained quarter-sawn oak was painted over with "blond" finish and all other furnishings were changed in accordance with the style of the day.

 A four-year-long restoration project, completed in 1989 sought to reverse many of these changes and return elements of the original pioneer design to the decor.
 The interior paint scheme was changed to reflect what was discovered under many layers of paint laid on over the years.
 The acoustical tile was removed from the ceiling and the simple, elegant stenciling was restored.
 The original ceiling designs and scroll work were painted on oil cloth and attached directly to the plaster ceiling; the restored painting was directly on the ceiling itself.
 The pine pillars supporting the balcony in the assembly hall were painted by a Utah artist to resemble marble- a technique known to Utah pioneer artisans at the time the tabernacle was originally constructed and found in other tabernacles at Salt Lake, Box Elder and Paris, Idaho.

+In 2019, the church announced the tabernacle would close for seismic upgrades and other renovations in 2021.
+The following year the tabernacle closed because of the COVID-19 pandemic, allowing the renovation to get started earlier than planned.
+As part of the renovations, the bell tower and roof were better anchored to the building and a shear wall was added (resulting in the center section of the balcony losing seats); these modifications helped strength the structure against future earthquakes.
+The historic baptismal font and Family History Center were removed from the basement level and replaced with additional meeting rooms.
+Various systems were also upgraded, including the HVAC technologies.
+The newly restored tabernacle was rededicated by Elder Quentin L. Cook on August 25, 2024.